SoftUni/Programming-Basics-Book-Java-EN/chapter-10-methods.md

 Our variable from type **`String`**, which will store the value of the result, will have an initial value of **`String str = ""`** (Empty String).
 The loop should iterate **`n`** times, and in every iteration, we will add to our variable the encrypted symbol.

-To find the first and the last digit from the ASCII code, we will use the algorithm that we have used when solving the "Integer to Base" task.
+To find the first and the last digit from the ASCII code, we will use the algorithm that we have used when solving the "Integer to Base" problem.

 #### Testing in the Judge system